KimberlyWairimu/Phase-4-Project/README.md

 - Architecture: This model adds more complexity by including an additional convolutional layer and dropout layers after each pooling layer and the fully connected layer.
 Dropout regularization technique randomly sets a fraction of input units to 0 at each update during training time, which helps prevent overfitting.
 - Performance: The model shows further improved performance with a test recall of 0.9513 and F1 score of 0.7692.

+## Modelling Results
+- Model 1 (Basic CNN): Showed signs of overfitting as the validation loss increased after the second epoch.
+It achieved a test loss of 0.9253, recall of 0.8256, and F1 score of 0.7692.

+- Model 2 (CNN with L2 Regularization): Despite adding L2 regularization, this model also showed signs of overfitting.
+However, it improved in terms of training loss and recall compared to Model 1.
+The test loss was 0.8105, with a recall of 0.9205, and an F1 score of 0.7692.

+- Model 3 (CNN with L2 Regularization and Dropout): This model added dropout layers and an additional convolutional layer to learn more complex features.
+Despite these additions, it still showed potential overfitting.
+The test results showed a loss of 0.7303, recall of 0.9513, and an F1 score of 0.7692.

+In all three models, the F1 score remained constant at 0.6667 across all epochs for both training and validation sets.
+Despite signs of overfitting in all three models, each subsequent model showed improvement in recall on the test data compared to its predecessor.